Folklore in Hawaii: Night marchers

-According to Hawaiian legend, night marchers (huaka‘i pō in Hawaiian) are ghosts of ancient warriors.
-They supposedly roam large sections of the island chain, and can be seen by groups of torches.
-They can usually be found in areas that were once large battlefields (the Nuʻuanu Pali on the island of Oahu is a good example.)
-Legend has it that if you look a night marcher straight in the eye, you will be forced to walk among them for eternity, but if you have a relative taken by them, you will be spared.
-Hawaiians say that in the presence of night marchers, one should lie down on their stomach, face down to avoid eye contact, stay quiet, breathe shallowly, and don't move.
+According to Hawaiian legend, night marchers (huaka‘i pō) are ghosts of ancient warriors.
+They supposedly roam large sections of the island chain, and can be identified by their groups of torches.
+They can usually be found in areas that were once large battlefields, such as the Nuʻuanu Pali on the island of Oahu.
+Legend has it that, if you look a night marcher straight in the eye, you will be forced to walk among them for eternity but, if you have a relative taken by them, you will be spared.
+Hawaiians say that, in the presence of night marchers, one should lie down on their stomach, face down to avoid eye contact, stay quiet, breathe shallowly, and not move.
 Some say that they may nudge you to provoke a reaction so they can take you.
 Moanalua Gardens is one of the many places the Night Marchers are said to roam.

 Carrying pork over the Nuʻuanu Pali

 Local folklore on the island of Oahu says that one should never carry pork over the Pali Highway connecting Honolulu and Windward Oahu.
-The stories vary, but the classic legend is that if one carries pork of any kind over the old Pali road (not the modern pali highway) by automobile, the automobile would stop at a certain point on the way and not restart until the pork is removed from the vehicle.
+The stories vary, but the classic legend is that, if one carries pork of any kind over the old Pali road (not the modern Pali highway) by automobile, the automobile would stop at a certain point on the way and not restart until the pork is removed from the vehicle.